matt9527-marist/aimjourney/readme.md

 ---

 ## Features
-- **Enhanced ChatGPT Aim Assistant**: Embedded ChatGPT chatbot for quick Q&A related to aim training.
+- **Enhanced ChatGPT Aim Assistant**: Embedded ChatGPT chatbot for quick Q&A related to aim training, esports, and personal improvement in competitive gaming.
 - **Kovaak's Setup Utility**: Users can download visual themes, crosshairs, and sounds for use in Kovaak's FPS Aim Trainer
 - **Scenario Stats Tracker**: Pulls from local Kovaak's stats directory to create graphs and visualize trends in performance.
 - **In-App Achievements**: App rewards for completing specific tasks or hitting score thresholds on specific aim training scenarios.